280220/Ironhack-Labs/README.md

 # Lab Index

-In the table below is an index of each exercise ordered by bootcamp module and week, a link to the exercises, the programming language, libraries used and the main **topics covered or methods** used by me to solve the problems.
+In the table below is an index of all exercises ("labs") grouped by bootcamp module and week, a link to the exercises, the programming language, libraries used and the main **topics covered or methods** used by me to solve the problems.

 | Mod/Week | Lab                                                          | Language                   | Libraries                                                    | Topics/Methods                                               |
 | -------- | ------------------------------------------------------------ | -------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |